DumboGuy/pnc-repressurized/README.md

 * Pneumatic Villagers
 * Flux Compressor (need to reimplement using Forge Energy)
 * Electric Compressor (need to reimplement with IC2 API)
+* Achievements (need to convert to 1.12 Advancements)

 ### Not Tested Yet